 Fig. 3.
-Insights in the graph structure of the RDF serialization (based on the exemplar in Figure 1).
+Graph structure for the RDF serialization (based on the exemplar in Figure 1)

 3.2.
 Model exemplars used in experiments

 We focused our experiments on two kinds of BPMN models: (1) a realistic model of a main process linked to a subprocess, illustrated in Figure 4; (2) a set of minimalist process patterns (Figures 5-6) that are labeled non-explicitly to allow us to probe process structure interpretation while avoiding any chance of hallucinating a business scenario narrative out of textual labels.
 We only showcase in Figures 4-6 the Bee-Up variants, having equivalent elements to the Signavio variants.